AkaashThawani/sales-order-intake-automation/readme.md

 ## Key Features

 - **AI-Powered Data Extraction**: Leverages Google Gemini to reliably extract key order details from raw email text, including customer name, address, delivery dates, product names, quantities, and general notes.
-- **Fuzzy Product Matching**: Intelligently matches customer requests (e.g., "small steel screws") to official product names in the catalog, handling minor typos and ambiguity.
+- **Intelligent Product Matching**: Uses a two-tiered search strategy.
+It first attempts a high-confidence exact match and then uses a fuzzy matching algorithm (`thefuzz`) as a fallback to handle typos and ambiguity.
-- **Business Rule Validation**: Automatically checks each requested item against critical business rules like product existence, ambiguity (multiple matches), and Minimum Order Quantity (MOQ).
+- **Comprehensive Business Rule Validation**: Automatically checks each requested item against critical business rules:
-- **Order Consolidation**: Checks the new order's delivery address against a list of pending shipments to flag potential cost-saving consolidation opportunities.
+  - **SKU Existence**: Flags items that are not found in the catalog.
+  - **Ambiguity Check**: Flags requests that match multiple products, preventing incorrect orders.
+  - **Minimum Order Quantity (MOQ)**: Flags items where the requested quantity is below the required MOQ.
+  - **Inventory Availability**: Flags items that have insufficient stock.
-- **Structured JSON Output**: Generates a clean JSON file for each order, separating validated `line_items` from `issues_for_review` that require human attention.
+- **Structured Data Output**: Generates a clean JSON file for each order, separating fully validated `line_items` from `issues_for_review` that require human attention.
-- **Automated PDF Generation**: Takes the validated order data and automatically fills out a pre-defined PDF sales order template, creating a ready-to-use document.
+- **Automated PDF Generation**: Takes the processed order data and automatically fills out a pre-defined PDF sales order template, creating a ready-to-use document.
+The PDF generation is cross-platform and works on Windows, macOS, and Linux.

 ## Project Structure